|Athletics Academic Support Center

 They will refer the student-athletes to the Athletic Academic Counselor for additional guidance and to any other available campus-wide resource.
 The professional tutors will also submit monthly reports to the Athletic Director.

-The Fayetteville State University women’s softball team dropped games (4-3, 5-3) of a non-c...
+The Fayetteville State University women’s tennis team dropped a divisional match 7-2 to...